 Class attendance is monitored.
 Non-attendance may require you to repay part or all of the federal aid.
-Additionally, courses by cassette and web online courses may require proof from your instructor that you have attempted course work.
+Additionally, online courses may require proof from your instructor that you have attempted course work.
 Each instructor will monitor class attendance and report students who do not attend class.
 The Financial Aid Services Office will determine if repayment is required.